apatedolos/kali-rolling-nvidia-cuda/Opencl.md

 kali-linux-2017-W06-amd64.iso

-Interestingly after the primary install, originally, I was able to boot into the GUI after the reboot but on testing this process again I had the clasic screen freeze after login.
+Interestingly after the primary install, originally, I was able to boot into the GUI after the reboot but on testing this process again I had the classic screen freeze after login.
 To get round this I used CTRL + ALT + F2 to get the tty and carried on the process.

 ### Then the usual lets get it all updated and start the funsies.